What Makes Home Security Companies Worth It?

 Of course, there’s more to worry about than your security system during an outage.
 Here are Family Handyman’s 10 ways to survive a blackout.

 Increasingly, we are a society of caregivers.
 Whether it’s an aging parent, special-needs children, or a medical concern of our own, our most vulnerable family members are now more likely to live in our homes rather than institutional care facilities.
 If this is your situation, connecting medical monitoring to a full service home security system can provide protection and peace of mind.
-If you or a loved one is looking to make a home more age-appropriate, click over to this list of aging-in-place DIY projects, and you’re sure to find some inspiration.

 Smart Home Integration